 A return must be filed for a deceased individual who would have been required to file a Utah income tax return.
 The personal representative, executor, administrator, legal representative, or survivor must sign and file the final return and any other returns still due.

-If the deceased taxpayer died in 2013 or 2014 before filing their return and you are filing on behalf of the deceased taxpayer, write "DECEASED" in the signature block.
-Enter the deceased individual's name and social security number and your mailing address and telephone number on page 1 of the return.
-On page 3 of the TC-40, enter the date of death of the taxpayer and/or spouse shown on page 1 of the return, whichever applies.
+If you are filing on behalf of a taxpayer who died in 2014 or 2015 before filing their return, write "DECEASED" in the signature block.
+Enter the deceased person's name and Social Security number and your mailing address and telephone number on page 1 of the return.
+On page 3 of TC-40, enter the date of death of the taxpayer and/or spouse shown on page 1 of the return, whichever applies.

 If a return is not required, but the taxpayer had tax withheld, a return should be filed to get a refund.
 Persons claiming a refund on behalf of the deceased, other than a surviving spouse, must check the box on the third line of TC-40, page 3, and attach form TC-131, Statement of Person Claiming Refund Due a Deceased Taxpayer, as the first page of the return.